On a walk around my block, I took this picture:

 One piece of advice often given by writing teachers that connects to this shift between specifics and generalities is “Show don’t tell.”
 Details show; general statements tell.
 To think about what this means, first read these guidelines from writing teacher Dennis Jerz.

-(NOTE: The following exercise is not yet assigned, as of Sept.
-13. We may do it in class in f2f classes.
-We won’t be doing it in online class, though online students may do as extra credit.)
+(NOTE: The following exercise is not assigned, for summer 2018 online class, though online students may do as extra credit.)

 Writing Exercise 1: four sentences and a scene.
 First, in a short blog post revise these sentences, trying to show the reader through sensory detail rather than telling the reader what to think or feel (or what you think or feel about something)–just one sentence for each sentence given here: